-Above: Macclesfield Bank stood at the junction of Chestergate and King Edward Street.
+Above: Macclesfield Bank stood at the junction of Chestergate and Market Place.

 It was here that money stolen during William Wood’s brutal murder eventually ended up.